mido/mido/docs/midi_files.rst

 as a quarter note.

 Tempo is given in microseconds per beat.
-It defaults to 500000, which is half a seconds per beat, or 120 beats per minute.
+It defaults to 500000, which is half a second per beat, or 120 beats per minute.
 The meta message 'set_tempo' can be used to change tempo during a song.

 Computations::